gvsurenderreddy/jsuix-net/README.md

 ==================

-<a href="http://www.masswerk.at/index.html">Masswerk</a> brought us the amazing JSUIX operating system.
+<a href="http://www.masswerk.at/index.html">Masswerk</a> brought us the amazing JSUIX system.

 I figured it would be fun to write an in-browser virtual networking protocol for JSUIX that includes: